 Sick leave is credited at the end of each biweekly pay period in which it is earned.
 Sick leave (earned and unused) accumulates without limitation.

 Substitute rural carriers in dual appointments earn sick leave only when their service is performed in a position that is subject to the Civil Service Retirement Act.
-The leave can be used only while they are serving in a leave–earning position.
+The leave may be used only while they are serving in a leave–earning position.

 See 514.24.